Section 10. Classifications.

 The Board of Trustees may establish:

 A. Executive Committee.
-To consist of the president, president-elect, vice-president, treasurer, immediate past president, five (5) trustees – one from each trustee region who is serving their third or sixth year on the Board of Trustees, will be appointed for a one (1) year term.
+To consist of the president, president-elect, vice president, treasurer, immediate past president, five (5) trustees – one from each trustee region who is serving their third or sixth year on the Board of Trustees, will be appointed for a one (1) year term.
+President will serve as chair.
 The executive director will be an ex-officio.
 The treasurer, immediate past president and executive director shall have no vote.
 The Executive Committee shall have the full powers of the Board of Trustees to act between sessions of the latter on all matters except those specifically reserved by the Board of Trustees and those which would be contrary to its established policies.
 The Executive Committee shall report its activities at each meeting of the Board of Trustees.

 The committee shall prepare a recommended budget for consideration by the Board of Trustees and for transmission to the House.
 Such budget shall be prepared for the Association for each ensuing fiscal year, copies to be distributed to each member of the House thirty (30) days prior to the first meeting of the annual session; monitor Association investments; and survey and evaluate the performance of any service employed to handle the investing of the Association’s Reserve Fund.

 C. Long-Range Planning Committee.
-The committee shall consist of the president, president-elect, immediate past president, vice-president, treasurer, editor and five (5) trustees – one from each trustee region who is serving their first or fourth year on the Board of Trustees.
-The vice president serves as chairman.
+The committee shall consist of the president, president-elect, immediate past president, vice president, treasurer, editor and five (5) trustees – one from each trustee region who is serving their first or fourth year on the Board of Trustees.
+The vice president serves as chair.

 D. Editorial Advisory Board.
 The Editor shall be editor-in-chief of the JOURNAL of the Association, and is the head of the Editorial Advisory Board.
 The executive director shall be the executive editor and is a non-voting ex-officio member of the Editorial Advisory Board (EAB).
 EAB members provide the dentist and grassroots perspective for WDA print and electronic publications.